kdavis-mozilla/recordermp3.js/README.md

 # Record/Encode Audio from Browser

-Javascript code demonstrating how to encode the output of Web Audio API nodes.
+__recordermp3.js__ is a small Javascript library for mp3 encoding the output of Web Audio API nodes.

 ### Compatibility - Browser